akhilnev/Mood-Notetaker/README.md

 4. Click "Load unpacked" and select the project directory
 5. The extension should now appear in your browser toolbar

+## Configuration

+For full functionality with real API calls (optional):

+1. Open the `background/background.js` file
+2. Replace `'your-api-key-here'` with your actual OpenAI API key
+3. Reload the extension

+If you don't add an API key, the extension will use simulated data for demonstration purposes.

 ## Usage

 1. Join a Zoom, Google Meet, or Microsoft Teams meeting